valeriepatu9/ece-devops-2020-fall/PROJECT.md

   - create a Kubernetes Manifest yaml file that configures deployment, services, replicas etc.
   - configure a persistent storage with Volumes

+6. Make a service mesh using Istio

+  - Deploy your application
+  - Route requests between 2 versions
+  - Traffic shifting 2 versions

-6. ... // TODO: add additional instructions (about Service mesh and IaC)
+7. ... // TODO: add additional instructions ( IaC)

 ## How can you get bonuses?